We think this movie stands out for:

 Is it any good?

 This animated film takes the classic romantic story of two individuals from different sides of the tracks and turns it into a delightful musical kids' tale that all ages can enjoy.
 With memorable songs and sweet characters, Lady and the Tramp taps into issues that will resonate with kids (like being neglected after a new baby arrives) and classic tropes (like love across class lines).

 Best of all, with no uber-villian, younger kids will still get the thrill of conflict and resolution without getting too scared to enjoy the movie.

-Families can talk about the differences between Lady and Tramp.
+Families can talk about the differences between Lady and the Tramp.
 What are the benefits of their different lifestyles?
 What do they learn from each other?

 What happened to Lady after the baby was born?
 Kids: How would you feel if a new baby took away your parents' attention?
 How could the parents have handled things differently?

 Talk about the era this movie is set in.
 Can you spot any old-fashioned images?
 How do men and women act in the movie that's different from today?